-- To perform its primary activity and other activities. - Setting and enforcing general conditions, including tariffs, for the provision of water services. - Determining procedures for convening and conducting board meetings.

-&lt;sup>79 Section 1 of the Water Services Act.
+- To perform its primary activity and other activities. - Setting and enforcing general conditions, including tariffs, for the provision of water services. - Determining procedures for convening and conducting board meetings. - Doing all things necessary for, or in connection with, or incidental to the performance of its activities in a manner consistent with the Water Services Act. - Entering into contracts with any person who undertakes and is authorised to exercise any of the powers or to perform any of the duties of the water board, except the power to set general conditions, including tariffs, for the provision of water services.

-The term "organ of state" is defined in section 239 of the Constitution and means any department of state or administration in the national, provincial or local sphere of government, any other functionary or institution exercising a power or performing a function under the Constitution or a provincial constitution, or any other functionary or institution exercising a public power or performing a public function under any legislation, but does not include a court or a judicial officer.
+provincial constitution, or any other functionary or institution exercising a public power or performing a public function under any legislation, but does not include a court or a judicial officer.

-&lt;sup>81 Section 28(1) of the Water Services Act.
+81 Section 28(1) of the Water Services Act.